LingoNMBU/FYS4150-Project-2/README.md

 g++ problem4.cpp -o problem4.exe -larmadillo

-comment: The program print the eigenvalues and eigenvectors of the two trusted method and the jacobi rotation algorithm
+comment: The program prints the eigenvalues and eigenvectors of the two trusted method and the jacobi rotation algorithm

 problem5.cpp: